AGumbert/EEG-Data-Processing/README.md

 would have been possible without Tom's exceptional mentorship throughout the course of the summer.

-Thanks to Edward Alexander for providing files used to produce a spreadsheet containing well-formatted visualizations of topographic maps.
+Acknowledgements to Edward Alexander for providing files used to produce a spreadsheet containing well-formatted visualizations of topographic maps.
 Andrew adopted and modified these files, topo_placer_script.py and Voltage_Map_Generator.m, to become useful for the InfoPos project.

-Thanks to Edward Wlotko and Arim Perrachione for providing an initial MATLAB processing script, preprocess.m, that helped inform the way Andrew's MATLAB scripts set up participant data.
+Acknowledgements to Edward Wlotko and Arim Perrachione for providing an initial MATLAB processing script, preprocess.m, that helped inform the way Andrew's MATLAB scripts set up participant data.
 This includes functionality such as accepting a list of subject ids, creating necessary directories